 - By SG Staff

-There are lots of quirky craft beer bars in Singapore.
-From one that resembles a New York broker's to another that was the former Chinese Druggists Association, these craft beer places continue to surprise and delight us with their brews.
-These are the ones worth checking out.
+There are lots of craft beer bars in Singapore.
+From ones that reside in hawker centres to others that infuse their craft brews in various spices, craft beer places here continue to surprise and delight us with their creations.
+When parched and in need for a fresh pint, these are the ones worth checking out.

-This local microbrewery has a slew of in-house beers, such as their Manuka stout infused with honey; and The Yellow Van, a pale ale with a subtle sweet taste it.
-Else, there're beers from Brewerkz, as well as light and dark ales from fellow local microbrewery Hospoda Microbrewery.
+This local microbrewery has a slew of in-house beers, such as their Manuka stout infused with honey and The Yellow Van, a pale ale with a subtle sweet taste.
 The food selection is contemporary with offerings like potato and chicken skins, beer batter shrimp and chargrilled beef burger with chicken pate.
-They even have a herb garden growing in the back alley for use in their drinks and food.
-369 Jalan Besar.
+Kudos to you if you've visited them at their OG Jalan Basar location before their move.
+261 Joo Chiat Rd.

-We're surprised it took someone this long to replicate Daniel Goh and Smith Street Tap's fabulous craft-beer-in-hawker-stall model, but we're so happy it's finally happened.
-This hawker stall at Maxwell Food Centre offers 12 beers on tap (they rotate weekly) that currently include Holgate Brewhouse's Norton Lager, Modern Times' Trueland Pale Ale, Maisel Brauerei's Hefeweizen and more.
-The selection's pretty solid, and you can have it with Tian Tian chicken rice. #01-33, Maxwell Food Centre,1 Kadayanallur St.
+We're surprised it took someone this long to replicate Smith Street Tap's fabulous craft-beer-in-hawker-stall model, but we're so happy it's finally happened.
+This hawker stall at Maxwell Food Centre (they've opened one at Old Airport Road Food Centre too) offers 12 beers on tap that rotate weekly.
+The selection's pretty solid, and you can have it with Tian Tian chicken rice. #01-33 Maxwell Food Centre, 1 Kadayanallur St.

 Touted as Asia’s first and only infusion beer lab by the team behind microbrewery-pub Little Island Brewing Co., Alchemist Beer Lab boasts 16 advanced beer infusion towers that help brewers introduce new ingredients to their infusions easily.
 Of the 16, eight are familiar draft beers such as the Sister Golden Ale, Singapore Pale Ale and That Old Black Magic. #B1-16 South Beach Avenue, 26 Beach Rd.

-Undoubtedly the biggest fish in the pond, Archipelago Brewery has been brewing local craft beers since 2006 and remains a force to be reckoned with today.
+Undoubtedly the biggest fish in the pond, Archipelago Brewery has been brewing local craft beers since 2006 and remains a force to be reckoned with today (though how 'craft' they are is up for debate).
 Since 2016, they've been releasing quirky, bottled batches of their five permanent brews, including the Belgian Wit and Bohemian Lager; the latter which has the base of a Czech brew but with with passionfruit and guava notes.
-The actual brewery is a little out of the way, but you can find them stocked at more convenient watering holes around town like The Tuck Shop, Timbre, Queen & Mangosteen, among many others.
+The actual brewery is a little out of the way, but you can find them stocked at watering holes around town like The Tuck Shop, Timbre, Pipe District, among many others.
 459 Jln Ahmad Ibrahim.

 Brewerkz (Riverside Point)

 A next-generation food court, the 24,000 sq ft gastropark Timbre+ houses a mind-bending total of 35 F&B partners—from hipster eateries to local hawker stalls.
-For liquid company, you can take your pick from the 120 beers and ciders available at the Bottle Shop.
+For liquid company, enjoy taps from Archipelago or take your pick from the 120 beers and ciders available at the Bottle Shop.
 JTC LaunchPad @ one-north, 73A Ayer Rajah Cres.

 This New York-style joint has a full bar with 18 craft beers on tap from countries like Sweden, the UK, the US and Japan, plus a curated cocktail menu by Proof & Company.
 Prices start at $11 for a half-pint of Big Wave Golden Ale to $23 for a pint of Heen & Weer; along with a host of pale ales and lagers.
 That said, the main attraction is an affordable selection of burgers to get with your drinks. #01-03 115 Amoy St.

-Try out 18 taps of rotating exotic microbrews from around the world, and a list of bottled beers and ciders with Asian-inspired pub grub to pair with the brews.
-On tap, there are beers from New Zealand, like Mini-Matta Tea Leaf Pale Ale by Yeastie Boys and 8Wired's Semi-Conductor Session IPA; as well as local label Brewlander.
+Try out 18 taps of rotating exotic microbrews from around the world, and a list of bottled beers and ciders with Asian-inspired pub grub to pair with the beers.
+On tap, there are labels from both major and more experimental brands alike, and if a craft beer is making its first entry into Singapore, you'll often find Freehouse the place they'll first launch.
 Food-wise, the menu has reliable, dude-food items like burgers with fries, bacon tempura and cereal frog legs.
 21A Boon Tat St.

-The Good Beer Company is one of the pioneers in introducing craft beer to the hawker center setting, and they’re not stopping, stocking some of the world’s most interesting beers and supporting Singaporean microbreweries.
-Their neighbors in Chinatown Complex serve up just about every hawker favorite including the Michelin-starred delights of Hong Kong Soya Sauce Chicken Rice & Noodle—perfect beer food. #02-58 Chinatown Complex, 335 Smith St.
+The Good Beer Company is one of the pioneers in introducing craft beer to the hawker center setting, and they’re not stopping, stocking some of the world’s most interesting beers and supporting Singaporean microbreweries even at their new west side haunt.
+You'll be spoilt for choice with over 200 labels and a rotating tap of eight craft beers for you to choose from. #01-23 Savourworld, 2 Science Park Dr.

 The guys behind Young Master Brewery—a pioneer in Hong Kong’s craft beer scene—have opened The Guild, a resto bar that marks the brewery’s long-awaited official foothold in Singapore.
 On the drinks list are a solid selection of their own brews that’s cold chain delivered here from Hong Kong, like the sessionable and refreshing Another One ($8 for 200ml), the salty Cha Chaan Teng Gose ($8 for 200ml) and the malt-forward Rye on Wood ($9 for 200ml).
 The food's really solid too, so come for bites, dinner, or both. #01-01, 55 Keong Saik Rd.

 This craft beer bar and bistro has moved across the street, but continues to serve a good range of brews and four craft taps—which rotate IPAs, porters, stouts, imperial stouts, pilsner and ambers.
-There's also other craft beers you can look forward to like the Deschutes Fresh Squeezed IPA, Kona Long Board Lager, Modern Times Blazing World and more.
 Grab a bar snack and have fun playing darts, pool, table tennis, foosball and beer pong; but heads up that you'll be fighting students from nearby SMU for space.
 178 Clemenceau Ave.

 Before JiBiru’s arrival, most people only knew Asahi and Kirin, but now, beer connoisseurs have award-winning names like Shiga Kogen, Kinshachi, Yona Yona and Hitachino Nest to knock back.
 This appealing spot in 313@Somerset also brings in seasonal specials from Japan. #01-26 313@Somerset, 313 Orchard Rd.

 The Australian brewing company's very own shop in Singapore is sited within a heritage building on a cozy corner of Mohamed Ali Lane, just off of Club Street.
-It seats 180 people and has a standing capacity of 100.
 On tap, you’ll have a choice of six beers ($12-17)—their flagship Pale Ale, Original Pils, Bright Ale, IPA, Rogers’ and White Rabbit White Ale.
-Their offerings have a distinctively bitter finish—which sets them apart from others—because the brewers love throwing in bagloads of whole hop flowers at different points of their brewing process.
+Their offerings have a distinctively bitter finish thanks to the brewers' love for throwing in bagloads of whole hop flowers at different points of their brewing process.
 There are also two rotating taps with special house brews ($11-14), like Singapore’s own Club Street Sub IPA, the refreshing wheat Lunar Ale and Mt.
 Hood IPA.
 36 Club St.

 Don't be intimidated by the large tanks of beer equipment in this microbrewery's industrial-chic space; the concrete counters and communal tables are more than welcoming.
 Expect crafted wheat beers, Scottish ales and pale and golden ales, served with smoked brisket and other meaty delights.
 It's also a rare place to get a pint of IPA for a mere $10.
 The ordering and payment system is a bit scattered and confusing, but the breezes and good local brews are worth it. #01-01/02 Blk.
 6 Changi Village Rd.